-Semiconductor nanoparticles (NPs), also called quantum dots (QDs), are different from bulk semiconductors in that optical properties of QDs depend on their size.
+Semiconductor NPs, also called QDs, are different from bulk semiconductors in that optical properties of QDs depend on their size.
 In semiconductors that are several nanometers in diameter, an electron and a hole are confined in a smaller space than the exciton Bohr radius, so the quantum confinement effect is observed in all three dimensions.
 Because of this confinement, energy levels become discrete and the bandgap (BG) between valence band and conduction band is affected by the size of the NP.
+The BG is related to the process by which an electron is excited by light and stabilized.
+As QD size decreases, the BG increases, the wavelengths absorbed decrease, and fluorescence wavelength decreases

 The BG is related to the process in which an electron is excited by light and stabilized.
 As QD size decreases BGs increases, shorter wavelengths absorbed decrease, and fluorescence wavelength decreases